Online Gambling Moving Forward in Michigan

 Current state-of-play With Online Gambling in Michigan

-Michigan is ramping up its efforts to get the online casino gambling and sports betting industry up and running.
+The state is ramping up its efforts to get the Michigan online casino gambling and sports betting industry up and running.
 The Gaming Control Board has been drafting rules for the industries and will discuss these at a public hearing set for next week.